 You’ll find many French name lists out there: mine is special because it comes with audio recording of the French names.
 This way, you won’t only see how the French name looks, but actually hear how it sounds!

-First I’m going to tell you a bit about names in French.
-Jump to #6 for lists of French names.
+First I’m going to tell you a bit about names in French, then I’ll lists common French names.

 Please press on the player to hear my audio recording of the French name terms.